Prescription Assistance Fund

 Prescription medications can be costly, especially for those who have little or no insurance.
-The Healthcare Consortium’s Prescription Access & Referral Program was created to help people who are having trouble paying for them.
+The Healthcare Consortium’s Prescription Assistance Fund was created to help people who are having trouble paying for them.

-Our staff can help residents of Columbia, Greene and Northern Dutchess Counties by…
+Our staff can help residents of Columbia and Greene Counties by…

 - providing direct financial assistance in the short term so you can quickly get the medications you need